nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 1. The user input provided is passed to `SplitLah`.
 2. `SplitLah` then parses the input by using methods in the `Parser` class to obtain a `SessionCreateCommand` object.
 3. `SessionCreateCommand#run` method is then invoked to run the `session /create` command.
-4. Once the command starts to run, `SessionCreateCommand` class checks if there is an existing session with the same session name.
+4. Once the command runs, `SessionCreateCommand#run` method checks if there is an existing session with the same session name.
 5. If an existing session with the specified session name is found, a message indicating that another session with the same name exists is printed using `TextUi#printlnMessage`.
 6. The `SessionCreateCommand` class creates a new `Session` object using the session name, session date, and person list.
-7. The list of `Session` objects are managed by a `Profile` object, hence `Manager#getProfile#addSession` is called to store the new `Session` object in the `Profile` object.
+7. The list of `Session` objects are managed by a `Profile` object, hence `Manager#getProfile` is called to obtain the `Profile` object, which is used to call the `Profile#addSession` method in order to store the new `Session` object.
 8. After the session is added to the `Profile` object, `Manager#saveProfile` is called to save the changes to the local storage file.
 9. The `SessionCreateCommand` class then prints a message indicating that a session has been successfully created with TextUi#printlnMessage`.